West Virginia Penitentiary

-The West Virginia Penitentiary is a gothic-style prison located in Moundsville, West Virginia.
-Now withdrawn and retired from prison use, it operated from 1876 to 1995.
-Currently, the site is maintained as a tourist attraction, museum, training facility, and filming location.
+The West Virginia Penitentiary, located in Moundsville, West Virginia is now a withdrawn and retired gothic-style prison that operated from 1866 to 1995.
+The site is now being maintained as a tourist attraction, museum, training facility, and filming location.

 Design

 The Penitentiary's design is similar to the facility at the 1858 state prison in Joliet, Illinois, with its castellated Gothic, stone structure, complete with turrets and battlements, except it is scaled down to half the size.
-The original architectural designs have been lost.
-The dimensions of the parallelogram-shaped prison yard are 82½ feet in length, by 352½ feet in width.
+The original architectural designs have been lost in translation.
+The dimensions of the West Virginia Penitentiary's parallelogram-shaped prison yard are 82½ feet in length, by 352½ feet in width.
 The stone walls are 5 ft thick at the base, tapering to 2½ feet at the top, with foundations 5 ft deep.
 The center tower section is 682 ft long.
 It lies at the western side of the complex along Jefferson Avenue and is considered the front, as this is where the main entrance is located.
 The walls here are 24 ft high and 6 ft wide at the base, tapering to 18 in towards the top.